laurahamilton/Lauras-Skill-Journal/README.md

 If an error pops up that mentions "not authorized to perform: iam:CreateRole", make sure you unchecked Enable Enhanced monitoring in the previous step.

 Next, click sample-db (click the link itself).
-Now, you will wait about 4 minutes for the database to be available.
+Now, you will wait about four minutes for the database to be available.
 The deployment process is deploying a database in two different Availability zones.
 Wait until Info changes to Modifying or Available.

 Once this change is complete, scroll down to the Connectivity & Security Section and copy the Endpoint field.
 It will look similar to: sample-db.cggq8lhnxvnv.us-west-2.rds.amazonaws.com.
 Finally, paste the Endpoint value into a text editor.
 You will use it later.